@photostructure/sqlite

 • Different API: not compatible with Node.js built-in SQLite

-• V8-specific: requires separate builds for each Node.js version
+• V8-specific: requires separate prebuilds for each Node.js ABI version (no Node-API)

 • Migration effort: switching from other libraries requires code changes